RikuDawn14/Cheatsheets/Vim.md

 **[TOC](#table-of-contents)**

 ### Selecting
-*Selecting* text or line can be useful in copy, paste and deleting operations.
+*Selecting* text or lines can be useful in copy, paste and deleting operations.

 **`v`** - (lower case v) begins regular Visual mode, and works similar to selecting text with a mouse.
 Use h and l to expand the selection left and right to include more words, and use j and k to expand the selection to the lines below and above.
 **`V`** - (upper case v) begins linewise visual mode.
 This selects entire lines of text at a time.
 Use j and k to expand the selection up and down.